storageos/storageos.github.io/_includes/k8s/bestpractices/swarm-nodes.md

 ## StorageOS in DockerEE

-It is recommended to use Kubernetes nodes to provision Stateful workloads as StorageOS is not supported to run in Swarm nodes.
+It is recommended to use Kubernetes nodes to provision Stateful workloads as the running of StorageOS is not supported in Swarm nodes.
 StorageOS volumes have to be provisioned and used from Kubernetes nodes.